 It’s another privacy coin that has next to zero transaction fees.
 PIVX was previously forked from Dash.
 However, it moved to proof of stake from proof of work.
 They also ensure better staking by using a master node for distributing blocks.

 If you want to start taking PIVX, then you have to download the official wallet and then sync it with the blockchain.
 After that, you have to transfer some of the currency into the wallet and then leave it connected like that.

 Many cryptocurrencies forked the original blockchain consensus sequence of Bitcoin; NavCoin is one of them.
-The project is a completely open source.
-They also migrated to proof of stake earlier than most cryptocurrencies.
+The project is a completely open-source.
+They also migrate to proof of stake earlier than most cryptocurrencies.

 To get the maximum benefit your computer will need to be connected to the network for a more extended period.
 As proof of stake is exceptionally lightweight, you can leave it running for a more extended period without any worries.

-The platform offers app development in the side chains that prevent any sort of network lags.
-They started off as a proof of work project.
+The platform offers app development in the side chains that prevent any sort of network lag.
+They started off as a proof of a work project.
 However, they eventually moved on to proof of stake.

 Witnesses Validating All Signatures